Investigations

 Let’s say you have concluded an investigation and you are ready to close the investigation.
 From your Investigations page:

-2. Click on the Edit button located at the top-right corner of the resulting page.
+1. Click on the ellipsis located to the right of the desired investigation.

 This ends an open investigation.
 However, closed investigations are still editable and can be assigned to users or teams.